thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dl>
 <dlentry id="auto-email">
-<dt>Automatic following of How Users are Searching pinboard</dt>
+<dt>Automatic following of How Users are Searching Answers pinboard</dt>
-<dd>The <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">How Users are Searching pinboard</a> allows administrators, and users they share the pinboard with, to understand how users are searching for existing answers and pinboards.
+<dd>The <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">How Users are Searching Answers pinboard</a> allows administrators, and users they share the pinboard with, to understand how users are searching for existing answers and pinboards.
 Starting in the September release, ThoughtSpot automatically emails this pinboard to administrators once a week.
 You can add or remove users from this email list by <a href="{{ site.baseurl }}/admin/manage-jobs/schedule-a-pinboard-job.html">editing the follow schedule</a> for this pinboard.</dd>
 </dlentry>
 </dl>